iomicroservices/baselink-nuxt/content/services/tradespeople/gas-heating-engineer/boiler-service.md

 Book a boiler service{{$doc.location}} with a Gas Safe engineer

 #description
 Annual servicing is essential for keeping your boiler working reliably and efficiently.
-With BaseLink, you can book fully qualified Gas Safe engineers{{$doc.location}} for expert boiler servicing — whether it’s a routine annual check or a one-off visit for peace of mind.
+With BaseLink, you can book fully qualified Gas Safe engineers{{$doc.location}} for expert boiler servicing — whether it's a routine annual check or a one-off visit for peace of mind.

 #description
 We service all major types of boilers, including combi, system, conventional, condensing, electric, oil and LPG.
 Your engineer will carry out a full inspection tailored to your boiler type, checking for wear, leaks, and signs of reduced performance.